remeessalam/scanf/copycode.md

                   <p className="desc mt-2">
                     We provide a comprehensive range of services, ensuring end-to-end support from initial concept to deployment and beyond.
-At [you company name], our aim is to be your trusted partner throughout your digital journey—whether it's
+At SCANF, our aim is to be your trusted partner throughout your digital journey—whether it's
                     establishing your online presence, streamlining your
                     operations, or delivering engaging experiences for your